Religion in Romania

 The Romanian state officially recognizes 18 religions and denominations.
 86.53% of the country's stable population identified as part of the Eastern Orthodox Church in the 2011 census (see also: History of Christianity in Romania).
 Other major Christian denominations include the Catholic Church (both Latin Catholicism (4.62%) and Greek Catholicism (0.8%–3.3%)), Calvinism (3.19%), and Pentecostal denominations (1.92%).
 This amounts to approximately 99% of the population identifying as Christian.
-Romania also has a small but historically significant Muslim minority, concentrated in Northern Dobruja, who are mostly of Crimean Tatar and Turkish ethnicity and number around 44,000 people.
+Romania also has a small but historically significant Muslim minority of around 44,000 people, concentrated in Northern Dobruja, who are mostly of Crimean Tatar and Turkish ethnicity.
 According to the 2011 census data, there are also approximately 3,500 Jews, around 21,000 atheists and about 19,000 people not identifying with any religion.
 The 2011 census numbers are based on a stable population of 20,121,641 people and exclude a portion of about 6% due to unavailable data.

+According to the 2022 census, 76,215 people, approximately 0.4% of the total population, indicated that their religion was Islam.

 Religious denominations

 Eastern Orthodoxy

 The Eastern Orthodox Church is the largest religious denomination in Romania, numbering 16,307,004 according to the 2011 census, or 81.04% of the population.
 The rate of church attendance is, however, significantly lower.
 According to a poll conducted by INSCOP in July 2015, 37.8% of Romanians who declare themselves to be religious go to church only on major holidays, 25.4% once a week (especially on Sunday), 18.9% once a month, 10.2% once a year or less, 3.4% say they do not go to church, 2.7% a few times a week, and only 0.9% say they go to church daily.

+Apart from the mainstream Eastern Orthodox Church, other eastern orthodox groups exist in the country among which is the True Orthodox denomination Old Calendar Orthodox Church of Romania and the Old Believers of the Lipovan Orthodox Old-Rite Church.